adeepan/ttc-slipway-assignment/README.md

 [Trimble](https://www.trimble.com/)

 ## NOTE
-All the resources created or used will be only free-tier.
-Trimble is not responsible for any cost incurred during the process of the assignment.
-No reimbursements entertained.
+The VM's or any related resources will be create by Trimble.
+Candidate is not expected to create any resources and even if done, Trimble will not be responsible for any charges incurred for the same.